zzhou718/ClockPetals/README.md

 ## What happened/will happen next?

 * I revisited the system almost a year after the competition.
-I refactored some code to enable the responsive layout across various computer screens.
+I refactored some code to enable the responsive layout for various computer screens.
 * Bug fixes.
 For example, the hourly traffic line graph is still missing in 30-day view.
 * The data gets transferred to the browser is still very large (dozens of MB).
 It's okay after the first-time website visit as the data would be cached.
 But to improve the first-time visit, a couple of things are possible:
   * use Promise to control when the data finishes transfer so that we can do some walk-through before it's done.